Volume 10 Visual and Instructional Design

 Georgia Health Sciences University’s Administrative Policies & Procedures, 9.0.02, Privacy of Health Information Policy: http://policy.georgiahealth.edu/2010/09/22/privacy-of-health-information-policy/.

 These definitions apply to these terms as they are used in this policy.

-The responsibilities each party has in connection with Academic, Research, and Student Affairs Policy 10.1, Visual and Instructional Design Policies: Overview are:
+The responsibilities each party has in connection with Academic, Research, and Student Affairs Policy 10.05, Patient Confidentiality Policy, are:

 |Director of Visual and Instructional Design||Provides oversight and ensures compliance with Georgia Health Sciences University’s patient confidentiality policy.|

 |Graphic Artist||Ensures patient confidentiality by requiring documentation from the customer that the project is HIPAA compliant.|

 |Medical Illustrator||Ensures patient confidentiality by requiring documentation from the customer that the project is HIPAA compliant.|

 |Photographer||Ensures patient confidentiality by requiring documentation from the customer that the project is HIPAA compliant.|

 |Video production specialist|